 By William Daugherty, for the Reno Evening Gazette in 1891

-Early Pioche, Nevada
+Early Pioche, Nevada.

 “No, said Travis, “we passed that two miles back.
 I heard something said about the box.
-I believe we’ve been robbed,” and he was making haste to throw open the curtain when the express agent held him back, saying: “Go slow.
-If we have been robbed you had better not poke your head out just now.”
+I believe we’ve been robbed,” and he was making haste to open the curtain when the express agent held him back, saying: “Go slow.
+If we have been robbed, you had better not poke your head out just now.”

 “That’s so,” said Travis, “but I think we ought to stop and find out.”

-“What’s that?” said Travis; “What did they say?” and the driver answered in the same subdued and hoarse whisper, “They took the box and told me to drive on, and said their guns carried 250 yards, and I’m not out of range yet;” and with a sharp flourish of silk, he urged on the panting horses.
+“What’s that?” said Travis.
+What did they say?”
+The driver answered in the same subdued and hoarse whisper, “They took the box and told me to drive on, and said their guns carried 250 yards, and I’m not out of range yet. ” With a sharp flourish of silk, he urged on the panting horses.

 Also See: